 1. Reduced government spending

 Government spending still grew but at a slower pace.
-Instead of funding domestic initiatives, Reaganomics focused on national defense as Reagan believed the US was exposed to a “Window of Vulnerability” to the Soviet Union and their nuclear weapons.
+Instead of funding domestic initiatives, Reaganomics focused on national defense, as Reagan believed the US was exposed to a “Window of Vulnerability” to the Soviet Union and their nuclear weapons.

 2. Reduced taxes

-The bulk of tax cuts would be aimed at the top income earners.
+The bulk of tax cuts were aimed at the top income earners.
 Reagan cut top bracket income taxes from 70% to 28%, and he indexed each tax bracket for inflation.
 However, the tax cuts were offset elsewhere by increases in social security payroll taxes and excise taxes.
 Reagan also cut corporate taxes from 48% to 34%.

 3. Reduced regulation

 Reagan eliminated the price controls on US oil and gas prices implemented by President Nixon.
 He also deregulated cable, long-distance telephone service, interstate bus service, and ocean shipping.

 4. Slow down money growth to control inflation